*This post may contain affiliate links for which I earn commissions.*

 3. Use Aluminum Foil

 Aluminum foil is not only reflective but it also makes a little noise as it spins in the wind.
-I have some aluminum foil plates in the cupboard to try this with.
+I have some aluminum pie tins in the cupboard to try this with.
 It’s just a case of poking a hole in the plates and then threading some fine cotton through it.

 You then hang these on your trees and hopefully, they’ll scare the birds away.
 I’ll let you know if this method is successful.

-Another idea is to just hang strips of aluminum foil in your trees.
-The sun will reflect off these and this will bother the birds as they don’t like looking at the glint of the foil.
+Another idea is to just hang strips of foil or reflective tape in your trees.
+The sun will reflect off this and this will bother the birds as they don’t like looking at the glint of the foil.

 Some gardeners have suggested hanging decoys such as fake owls and rubber snakes in the trees.
-Apparently, this will fool the birds for a while but they’ll smart up soon enough.
+Apparently, this will fool the birds for a while but they’ll smarten up soon enough.
+Take a look at this solar-powered owl for starters.

 It’s still worth a try if you only hang the decoys while the fruit is ripening and then take them down after you’ve harvested it.

 I don’t know about you, but I simply love windchimes.
-The birds won’t be used to the sound of the chimes and this will supposedly scare them away.
+The birds won’t be used to the sound of the chimes and many don’t like loud noises.
+So, this will supposedly scare them away.
 Even better if your chimes are slightly reflective.

 Once again, this method may work for a while until the birds get used to the sound of the chimes.